 The colour of a quartz countertop comes from the resin used to bind it together.
 As a homeowner, you can customise the countertop to suit your preference.
 With better flexibility for the design and style, the selection process becomes easier.

 Solid Surface vs Quartz Countertops – What’s Your Choice?

 Both materials create durable, sanitary and easy to clean countertops.
-With colors to match every style available for both, we have to look at the unique benefits to decide which is perfect for you.
+With colours to match every style available for both, we have to look at the unique benefits to decide which is perfect for you.

 If you need a seamless finish, or your budget won’t stretch to quartz, then a solid surface countertop is your best choice.
 Otherwise, the superior toughness and heat resistance of the more premium quartz outshines the other.

 A premium product like quartz needs real experts to get the most out of your installation.
-At Aura Stone, we have the expertise needed to guide you through your decision making.
+At Aurastone, we have the expertise needed to guide you through your decision making.